Despechá: Composition

-"Despechá" is a mambo track with merengue and electropop elements that runs for two minutes and thirty-seven seconds.
+"Despechá" is a track with merengue and electropop elements that runs for two minutes and thirty-seven seconds.
 Described by Pitchfork as "a wonder of efficiency, flitting back and forth between two springy piano chords as it rides an equally fleet percussive rhythm", the song is about leaving work and heartbreak behind to have fun with one's friends in the club and see life in the most hedonist way possible.
 Lyrical references include Fefita la Grande and Dominican singer Omega, who was originally featured on the track.

 About the song, Rosalía has stated that "there are many ways to be despechá, in this theme it is from the freeness or the craziness, moving without reservations or regrets.
 This is the place from where I make music, from where I did it when I first started and where I will continue to until God says so.
 I'm grateful for having been able to travel in recent years and have learned from music from other places including the [Dominican Republic], where artists like Fefita la Grande, Juan Luis Guerra, and Omega have inspired me and without them this song would not exist."

+Accolades

 Music video

 Rosalía shared a preview of the music video on 9 August 2022.
 The video itself premiered on the singer's YouTube channel the day after.
 It is the third music video in Rosalía's videography to be directed by Mitch Ryan, after "Hentai" and "Delirio de Grandeza".
 Inspired in the photographic collections Benidorm and Life's a Beach, by Martin Parr, as well as in Spanish costumbrismo, it features Rosalía and her Motomami World Tour dance crew during a fun beach day in the Palma neighbourhood of Portixol, in Mallorca.